harsh2602/tdil/learnings/HTML <picture> tag.md

 #### MDN Documentation: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture

-This week I decided to learn about `Flexbox and CSS Grid` through a Frontend Masters course by [Jen Kramer's Course](https://frontendmasters.com/courses/css-grids-flexbox/).
+This week I decided to learn about `Flexbox and CSS Grid` through a Frontend Masters [Jen Kramer's Course](https://frontendmasters.com/courses/css-grids-flexbox/).
 During the course, she highlighted about the HTML5.1 `<picture>` tag as means to improve performance.

 Suppose I have a responsive web page where I have separate layout I want to render an image.
 It would be a bad idea to load the same size image for all screen types:  **Mobile, Tablet** or **Desktop**.
 A large image on desktop/laptop is fine where most probably the user is on a faster wi-fi network.
 But that would be a bad choice on a mobile device with a slower data connection.